robertorcosta/azure-docs.pt-br/articles/synapse-analytics/sql/data-loading-best-practices.md

    DENY CONTROL ON SCHEMA :: schema_B TO user_A;
 ```

-User_A e user_B estão agora bloqueados do esquema do outro departamento.
+User_A e user_B agora são bloqueados do esquema do outro departamento.

 ## <a name="loading-to-a-staging-table"></a>Carregando uma tabela de preparo